 Now, more than ever, students need strong connections with their educators and help building their social and emotional skills.
 Here are some ways SEL can help.

 - Strengthen your relationships with your students.
 As an educator, one of the strongest impressions you can make on students is how you make them feel.
 When students feel their teachers care about them and want what’s best for them, they are more likely to engage, enjoy school, perform well, work hard, cooperate, and follow class rules and policies.
-Here are three strategies to build stronger relationships with students and improve their learning experiences.

 - Be a listening ear.
 Some students don’t have an adult at home who they feel they can turn to in times of need.
 Encourage students to talk to you about their feelings and help them work through any stress or anxiety they may have.
 Keep the communication going through email, online chat, text message, virtual meeting spaces, or an old-fashioned phone call.